Macr0Nerd/project_dilemma/README.md

 If you want to add mutations, set the static mutation list *after* defining the class as to avoid circular imports.

-A template has been provided us `templates/algorithm_template.py` for ease of use.
+A template has been provided in `templates/algorithm_template.py` for ease of use.

 ## Simulations
 Simulations a more complicated to configure as compared to algorithms.